New Mexico

 At feeders, the winter sparrows, juncos, and finches are settled in, and the resident greater roadrunner, scaled, and Gambel's quail hold the desert.

 This month's tip: go to Bosque del Apache for the dawn and dusk flights, the heart of the New Mexico bird calendar.
-The Festival of the Cranes in mid-November is the social peak, but any clear November morning at the refuge, with cranes bugling overhead, is the state's finest wildlife experience.
+The Festival of the Cranes each December is the social peak of the season, but any clear November morning at the refuge, with cranes bugling overhead, is the state's finest wildlife experience.

 What's Blooming